TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Added roots to Bamboo Jungle biomes.
 ·Netherwart in Netherland biome is now more grown rather than looking like it was just placed.

+	Worldtype:
+·Fixed bug where using the Ultra Amplified worldtype will cause all dimension outside the Overworld to use the Ultra Amplified chunkgenerator (terrain and biomes) when it shouldn't.
+Now it is fixed.

    (V.7.2.1 Changes) (1.15.2 Minecraft)